BSDSA-ISU/.github/profile/README.md

 - To survive the course and thats about it(optional)

-## 🤔 What jobs you can get on the course BSDSA?

-- Data analyst
-- Programmer.
-- Data Miner.
-- Data Engineer.
-- Ai Engineer.
-- Software engineer.
-- Meteorologist (using ML-based forecasting models).
-- Etc...

 ## 📚 What We Learn Here

 - Gives people an idea of what skills they’ll actually get from the course